LivePersonInc/knowledge-center-archive/pages/documents/Developer Tools/function-as-a-service-faas.md

 ---
-pagename: Function as a Service (FaaS)
+pagename: LivePerson Functions
 categoryName: Getting started
 subCategoryName: ''
 indicator: both
-subtitle: FaaS enables brands to quickly and easily customize how the LivePerson platform behaves.
+subtitle: LivePerson Functions enables brands to quickly and easily customize how the LivePerson platform behaves.
 level3: ''
-permalink: developer-tools-function-as-a-service-(faas).html
+permalink: developer-tools-liveperson-functions.html
 isTutorial: false
 isNew: true
+redirect_from:
+- developer-tools-function-as-a-service-(faas).html

 ---
+{: .notice}
+This page contains an overview of LivePerson Functions and their benefits.
+For more in-depth, technical documentation about working with LivePerson Functions, please see our [Developers' Community](https://developers.liveperson.com/liveperson-functions-overview.html).

-LivePerson’s open platform new initiative, offers Function as a Service (FaaS) - a service that lets brands develop custom behaviors within the LivePerson platform to better tailor the conversational platform to their needs.
+LivePerson’s open platform new initiative, offers “[Functions](https://faas.liveperson.net)” - a Function as a Service (FaaS) platform that lets brands develop custom behaviors within the LivePerson platform to better tailor the conversational platform to their needs.
 This allows brands to:

 ### Rapidly build, test and deploy new conversational experiences

-Using FaaS, brands can quickly and easily extend LivePerson’s conversational commerce platform by triggering custom code as a reaction to platform events, such as creating alerts or passing data as a reaction to the change in the status of conversation.
-FaaS doesn’t only make it easier, but allows for a faster time to production for custom code.
+Using Functions, brands can quickly and easily extend LivePerson’s conversational commerce platform by triggering custom code as a reaction to platform events, such as creating alerts or passing data as a reaction to the change in the status of conversation.
+Functions doesn’t only make it easier, but allows for a faster time to production for custom code.

 ### Customize how LivePerson’s platform reacts to specific events

-FaaS enables developers to write a simple function, deploy it to LivePerson's infrastructure and go live in a matter of minutes.
+Functions enables developers to write a simple function, deploy it to LivePerson's infrastructure and go live in a matter of minutes.
 This resolves the complexity that brands usually encounter when they need to customize a solution to address specific unique business needs.

 ### Optimize functions quickly, with no lag time or lengthy deployment cycles

-FaaS does not require brands to spin up a new service, create new APIs, set up and monitor new servers or manage security risks.
-Rather, FaaS processes a brand’s unique code while monitoring and maintaining the infrastructure, and scaling automatically.
+Functions does not require brands to spin up a new service, create new APIs, set up and monitor new servers or manage security risks.
+Rather, Functions processes a brand’s unique code while monitoring and maintaining the infrastructure, and scaling automatically.

 ### Eliminate the need for storage and code security